Mooncat3/slonb0t/README.md

 # slonb0t
-This is a bot for Twitch
+It is an entertaining chat bot \ bot for saving stream statistics and showing the most viewed clips for a certain period.
+Developers: @Danantur, @mooncat3